kushalbose92/affnet/README.md

-# affnet
-AffNet Framework for Link Prediction
+# AffNet Framework for Link Prediction